 But it doesn’t always work out that way.
-On New Year’s Eve, Sunday, December 31, 1995, residents of Bastrop, Louisiana, were horrified to learn that an elderly couple, well known in the community, was found shot to death inside their modest home on Collinston Road.
+On New Year’s Eve, Sunday, December 31, 1995, residents of Bastrop, Louisiana, were horrified to learn that an elderly couple, well known in the community, were found shot to death inside their modest home on Collinston Road.
 The bodies of Lee Elvin Morris, 69, and his wife, Helen Louise Morris, 68, were discovered by their son, Mark Morris, 39.
 The day before, on Saturday, December 30, Mark had dropped off his son, Ryan Mark Morris, 9, to spend the night with his grandparents.
 His parents were there, but his son was gone.

 Because the bodies were found on New Year’s Eve day, a Sunday, and search teams looking for Ryan were deployed on Monday, New Year’s Day, January 1, 1996, most Louisianans did not learn of the tragedy until Tuesday, January 2.
 Northern Louisiana is sparsely populated with small cities and towns where local newspapers offices were closed for the holiday.